holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

 ## Routing

-Because this is a micro-service, then at some point there has to be some kind of route handling.
-There, instead of calling directly `fetchHotelPhotos`, we can call a function that prepares / creates handler for particular route (e.g. `/hotel/:hotelId/photos`).
+I have some routing in the micro-service I built.
+Therefore instead of using `fetchHotelPhotos` directly, I need to have some function that prepares / creates handler for particular route (e.g. `/hotel/:hotelId/photos`).

 Let's say it looks like this:

-<em class="snippet-description">our route for fetching hotel photos</em>
+<em class="snippet-description">route for fetching hotel photos</em>
 ```javascript
 router.get('/hotel/:hotelId/photos', createHotelPhotosRouteHandler(dbClient, collectionName))
 ```